YusukeJustinNakajima/MCP-Watchdog/README.md

 ## ⚠️ Important Notice

-**MCPSentinel is currently in BETA status and is NOT suitable for production use.** This tool is:
+**MCP-Watchdog is currently in BETA status and is NOT suitable for production use.** This tool is:
 - 🧪 Experimental and under active development
 - 🐛 May contain bugs and unexpected behaviors
 - 📊 Not thoroughly tested in all environments